2019 KBF TRAIL Series Schedule

 - KBF Members can qualify in three ways:

-- For how many KBF TRAIL Series Championships can one qualify?
+- For how many KBF TRAIL Series Regional Finals can one qualify?

-- Since two of them fall on the same weekend, four regional championships is the most anyone could possibly attend.
-A KBF Member could possibly win a TRAIL Series Tournament in three or four different regions and thereby qualify for three or four championships, though it’s not very probable.
+- Since two of them fall on the same weekend, four KBF TRAIL Series Regional Finals is the most anyone could possibly attend.
+A KBF Member could possibly win a TRAIL Series Tournament in three or four different regions and thereby qualify for three or four Regional Finals, though it’s not very probable.
 If one fishes three KBF TRAIL Series Tournaments in one Region and three in another, or wins two TRAIL Series Tournaments in different regions, he would very likely qualify for two regions.That’s more likely to happen.

 - Must all AOY Points be earned in the same region?

 - No. Points a KBF Member earns at his top three-scoring KBF TRAIL Series Tournaments count toward his 2019 KBF AOY Points total.
-Ditto for Championships; if one fishes more than one championship, only the top score contributes to his AOY Points total.
+Ditto for Regional Finals; if one fishes more than one championship, only the top score contributes to his AOY Points total.

 - Does the payout vary with the number of registrations?